HOW TO CHOOSE THE RIGHT MATTRESS

 The most notable difference between a firm or soft mattress is the feel.
 A firm mattress has less give, whereas a softer mattress will compress more easily under pressure.

 The best way to choose what firmness you need is to identify what kind of flexibility you require.
-While as you get older it’s likely you’ll prefer a firmer mattress, whereas as a child a softer mattress is often preferred.
-But, it’s important to remember it’s all about personal preference.
+As you get older it’s likely you’ll prefer a firmer mattress, whereas as a child a softer mattress is often preferred, however it’s important to remember that it’s all about personal preference.

-Pros of a firmer mattress - A firmer mattress, like our Fairford Ortho Pocket 1000 or Charlford 600 mattresses, helps to maintain a neutral spine position and keep your body straight.
+Pros of firm mattresses - A firmer mattress, like our Fairford Ortho Pocket 1000 or Charlford 600 mattresses, helps to maintain a neutral spine position and keep your body straight.
 The firmness can also reduce the amount of pressure that is being put on your circulatory system which helps with blood flow.

 Best mattress for back sleepers